 How to prepare tile for Rust-Oleum HOME Floor Coating

 Rust-Oleum suggests cleaning the surface really well.
-They even suggest using a degreaser to make sure any dirt and grime is gone.
+I always say that prep work is sometimes more important than the actual paint job.
+They even suggest using a degreaser to make sure any dirt and grime is gone (especially around the bathroom floor tiles).
 Once the surface is clean and dry, it’s ready for paint.

-Covering the baseboards and walls with painters tape is a good idea but optional.
+Covering the baseboards and walls with painter’s tape is a good idea too.

 How to paint tile floor with Rust-Oleum HOME Floor Tile Paint